Published on November 12th, 2016 | by Pro Wrestling Stories0

 In 2010, Chris Jericho‘s star was rising outside of the squared circle, and without the help of WWE, was able to secure a hosting role on a new prime-time TV game show on ABC called Downfall.
 Jericho beat the likes of Ian Ziering and Mario Lopez for the role and it was a huge opportunity for both Jericho and WWE to capitalize on.
 Vince, as you can likely foretell, was not behind the idea.

-In his latest autobiography, The Best In The World: At What I Have No Idea, Jericho had this to say about the matter:
+In his third autobiography, The Best In The World: At What I Have No Idea, Jericho had this to say about the matter:

 “When ABC placed a press release in Variety and The Hollywood Reporter, trumpeting the show and its new host, I thought it was awesome… until [my agent] Barry Bloom called me in a panic.